hwanju/vamp-linux/README.md

 # git diff 02f8c6aee8df3cd..c957ef8f9ddf23
 ```

 To readily look at how it works, several tracepoints are placed in major code paths.
 Refer to `/sys/kernel/debug/tracing/events/kvm/` if you properly mount debugfs.
-Disabling by setting zero to /proc/sys/kernel/kvm_vamp, you can also simply track guest OS tasks by using tracepoints (e.g., kvm_gthread_switch) without being affected by vAMP.
+Disabling vAMP by setting zero to /proc/sys/kernel/kvm_vamp, you can also simply track guest OS tasks by using tracepoints (e.g., kvm_gthread_switch) without being affected by vAMP.
 This tracking further may enables other people to devise other useful techniques leveraging task-awareness in the hypervisor.